chanel-y/BSides-CodeQL101/queries/csharp/3 - DataFlow/README.md

 When writing a dataflow query, you need to identify your source and sink using the isSource and isSink predicates.
 For example, your source could be a hardcoded string, or user input.

 A common pattern for dataflow is to define the source and sink as abstract classes, then use the instanceof keyword in the isSource and isSink predicates.
+For example:

 ```
 abstract class Sink extends Expr {}